This Is My Husband

 Gut & Psychology Syndrome, pp. 53-54

 I won’t get into other opportunistic pathogens for now, but they’re in the book if you’re interested.
 What I hope you’ll take away from this that even good, wholesome foods like fermented grains and raw milk are toxic to a damaged gut.
 If you have digestive symptoms like chronic constipation or diarrhrea, bloating or abdominal pain, symptoms of inflammation like eczema or asthma, or brain dysfunction like ADD, simply “eating organic” may not be enough.
 We’ve been doing that for years and it hasn’t resolved Daddypotamus‘ health challenges.

-The short answer is GAPS is recommended by a lot of people and organizations I respect: The Weston A. Price Foundation, Ann Marie at Cheeseslave, Cara at Health Home Happy, and others.
+The short answer is GAPS is recommended by a lot of people and organizations I respect: The Weston A. Price Foundation, Ann Marie, Cara at Health Home Happy, and others.
 Now that I’ve read the book I understand why.
 As Cara said in her most recent post, “The Gut and Psychology Syndrome introduction diet is a diet focused on intensive rest and healing for the gut lining, as well as slow introduction of fermented foods to repopulate it with friendly microorganisms.”

 The GAPS diet focuses on the restoration of digestive function so that we can be the vital, active, healthy people we are meant to be.
 I am amazed by the stories of healing I am hearing from GAPS patients, like this before and after video from an autistic boy after just three months on GAPS.
 His uncontrollable clapping disappears.
 He’s coherent.
 He makes eye contact.
 It’s amazingly sweet.